quintel/turbine/README.md

 ##### Today:

-CSV  ➤  xls2yml  ➤  Simple dataset modifications  ➤  YAML
+* CSV  ➤  xls2yml  ➤  Simple dataset modifications  ➤  YAML

 ##### With Turbine:

-CSV  ➤  Turbine graph in ETsource  ➤  Dataset modifications  ➤  YAML
+* CSV  ➤  Turbine graph in ETsource  ➤  Dataset modifications  ➤  YAML

 ##### In the future:

-???  ➤  Turbine graph in ETsource  ➤  Dataset modifications  ➤  YAML
+* ???  ➤  Turbine graph in ETsource  ➤  Dataset modifications  ➤  YAML

-or: Flat-files  ➤  Turbine graph  ➤  Dataset modifications  ➤  YAML
+* Flat-files  ➤  Turbine graph  ➤  Dataset modifications  ➤  YAML
-or: Ruby DSL  ➤  Turbine graph  ➤  Dataset modifications  ➤  YAML
+* Ruby DSL  ➤  Turbine graph  ➤  Dataset modifications  ➤  YAML
-or: ???
+* ???

-The "dataset modifications" include things like:
+The "dataset modifications" include things such as:

-  * Perform demand calculations,
+1. Perform demand calculations,
-  * Remove conversions for loss output slots,
+2. Remove conversions for loss output slots,
-  * Transform carrier-efficiency data so it can be used by ETengine,
+3. Transform carrier-efficiency data so it can be used by ETengine,
-  * etc ...
+4. etc ...

 These functions will *not* be performed by Turbine itself; Turbine is intended only to define the structure of the graph, and provide the means to easily